- Home

 Determining insulation requirements

-Insulation requirements can be determined using any of three methods, depending on factors such as construction type and glazing area.
+The minimum levels of insulation required for Building Code compliance can be determined using any of three methods, depending on factors such as construction type and glazing area.
+Specifying better than minimum is strongly recommended.

 On this page:

-Insulation for housing must comply with the New Zealand Building Code (NZBC) with specific regard to clauses H1 Energy efficiency and clause E3 Internal moisture.
+Insulation for new housing must comply with the New Zealand Building Code (NZBC) clauses H1 Energy efficiency and E3 Internal moisture.

 Schedule method

-The schedule method specifies minimum R-values for building envelope components – roof, wall, floor and glazing – depending on construction type and one of three climate zones in New Zealand.
+The schedule method specifies minimum R-values for building envelope components – roof, wall, floor and windows and doors – depending on construction type and which climate zone applies.

 It can only be used for houses where the area of glazing is less than 30% of the total external wall area and where the combined area of glazing on the east, south and west facing walls is 30% or less of the combined total wall area of these walls (i.e. the north wall may have a greater area of glazing than 30% but this must be offset by reducing the area of glazing on the other three faces).